Justice Clarence Thomas to Receive Benedict Leadership Award

-BELMONT — Leonard Leo, executive vice president of the Federalist Society for Law and Public Policy, has been named the second recipient of the Benedict Leadership Award.
-The award, given by the Benedict Leadership Institute at Belmont Abbey College, was presented March 22 at Belmont Abbey College.
+Belmont, NC — United States Supreme Court Justice Clarence Thomas has been named the fourth recipient of the Benedict Leadership Award.
+The award, given by the Benedict Leadership Institute at Belmont Abbey College, will be presented in a public ceremony at Belmont Abbey College on March 12, 2020.

-“While your life displays numerous reasons for being worthy of the Benedict Leadership Award, the committee wished to honor and highlight your leadership in a few areas in particular: your defense of religious liberty and your personal witness to the sanctity of life,” wrote the Benedict Leadership Institute’s executive director, Conor Gallagher, in his selection letter to Leo.
+“While your life displays numerous reasons for being worthy of the Benedict Leadership Award, the Committee wishes to honor and highlight your leadership as an Associate Justice of the Supreme Court of the United States and your personal witness as a man of faith,” said Executive Director Conor Gallagher.

 The Benedict Leadership Institute was founded in 2016 to develop and inspire Catholic leaders to transform society in light of their faith.
-The Benedict Leadership Award, given annually to recognize outstanding men and women whose achievements reflect the heroic leadership of St. Benedict, is a key activity of the institute.
+The Benedict Leadership Award is a key activity of the Institute.